Gluks54/access-manager-tool/README.txt

 Go to the folder and run script;

 1. Trello settings:
 Look at configuration.json file.
-The important things is 'projectId' and 'key'.
+The important things is 'projectId','key' and 'token'.
-You can check 'key' there: https://trelloUser.com/app-key, 'projectId'(or id of the Board) you can get by Get request: https://api.trelloUser.com/1/members/{usrName}?key={your key}
+You can check 'key' and 'token' there: https://trelloUser.com/app-key, 'projectId'(or id of the Board) you can get by Get request: https://api.trelloUser.com/1/members/{usrName}?key={your key}